JAMES ANDREW (J. A.) MALCOLM JR. AIA (1910-1996)

 1952 - The James Overton Residence.
 Project architect, William Boone.

-1952 - The Thomas Bernard Autrey and Helen Autrey, Jr. Residence, 325 McAlway Road, Charlotte.
+1952 - The Thomas Bernard Autrey Jr. and Helen Autrey Residence, 325 McAlway Road, Charlotte NC.
 Project architect, William Boone.
-Sold in 1972 to Leston T. and Scarlett Funderburk, still owners as of 2014.
+Sold in 1972 to Scarlett and Leston T. Funderburk Jr., still owners as of 2022.

-1952 - The Thomas Bernard and Gertrude Autrey, Sr. House, 617 McAlway Road, Charlotte.
+1952 - The Thomas Bernard Autrey Sr. and Gertrude Autrey House, 617 McAlway Road, Charlotte NC.
 Designed while at Malcolm Architects.
 Built in the same style as 325 McAlway.
 Sold about 1960 to Martin J. Rudinoff.
 Sold to Elizabeth S. Jenkins.
 Sold in 1986 to Mark A. and Evelyn C. Woodruff.
 Sold in 1989 to Jeffrey D. Smith.
 Sold in 2015 to Bella Bee Homes, LLC.
 Sold in 2017 to Joseph E. Borgese.
 Has been remodeled.

 1953 - The Ralph Connor Residence.
 Project architect, William Boone.

 1953 - The Emmett and Henrietta M. Wilkinson House, 224 Shasta Lane, Charlotte NC.
 Project architect, William Boone.
 The site's address was 230 Sardis Road Circle until 1960.
 Sold in 1985 to Maurice D. and Brenda A. McIntosh.
 Sold in 1998 to Raymond L. and Deborah A. Krzyzaniak.